rclone/rclone/docs/content/filtering.md

 rules start with `+ ` and exclude rules start with `- `.
 A special rule called `!` can be used to clear the existing rules.

+This flag can be repeated.
+See above for the order the flags are processed in.

 Eg `--filter "- *.bak"` to exclude all bak files from the sync.

 ### `--filter-from` - Read filtering patterns from a file ###

 Add include/exclude rules from a file.

+This flag can be repeated.
+See above for the order the flags are processed in.

 Prepare a file like this `filter-file.txt`